PriyankBhatt/async-rollback/Readme.md

 Features

   - Can be used to nest multiple update/create call which depend on each other
-  - Can be used for reverting update/create calls with update/delete call
+  - Can be used to rollback update/create calls using update/delete call
-  - update function can set what it needs to give child just like async waterfall
+  - transaction function can set what it needs to give child just like async waterfall
-  - reverter can either receive it's own params or update's response or it can use valueGetter's response.
+  - rollback receive it's own params as well as update's response.

 ### Example
 ```sh